geniushkg/geniushkg.github.io/_posts/2017-09-04-augmented-reality-arcore.md

 **Augmented Reality** :

-A technology that superimposes a computer-generated image on a user's view of the real world,thus providing a composite view.
+A technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.

-In layman’s term , just imagine you can also see the real world with extra sensor’s.
-Your eyes plus thermal imaging capabilities or visualising furniture set up of empty Office, it can be used in almost all fields where it’s difficult to physically place item to check how it looks that can be perceived  without any labour.
+In layman’s term, just imagine you can also see the real world with extra sensors.
+Your eyes plus thermal imaging capabilities or visualising furniture set-up of empty floor space, can be used in almost all fields where it is difficult to physically place items to check how it looks.
+Perception becomes less laborious.

-**What  Can AR Do ?**
+**What  can AR do?**

+It changes the way
-* Changes the way you shop furniture
+* you shop furniture
-* Renovate your house
+* renovate your house
-* Select paint color combination for walls
+* select paint color and combination for walls
-* Or even see your food before it’s prepared , like pizza on empty dish customised for you.
+* or even see your food before it is prepared, like pizza on an empty dish customised for you

-**Lets see it in Action** :
+**Let's see it in Action** :

 * Furniture  :